 Have you ever wondered what alcohol, cocaine, heroin, and social media have in common?

-Maybe you can’t speak to all of the above (at least I hope not), but I’m sure everyone’s felt that fleeting rush from getting “likes” on posted pictures and posts.
+Maybe you can’t speak to all of the above, but I’m sure everyone’s felt that fleeting rush from getting “likes” on pictures and posts.
 All of the above trigger the release of dopamine, a neurotransmitter in the brain that creates feelings of euphoria.

 Companies like Facebook are basing their business model on how we feel, Banfield says.
 And it all comes down to brain chemistry.